 Are you inspired by Jaga-Me and its mission?
 Are you a socially-conscious student interested to make an impact in healthcare?
 Take the opportunity to join Julian and Jaga-Me in their exclusive internship programmes this coming year!

 Follow them online…

 If you are seeking support for your social enterprise idea, NUS Enterprise has a host of events and funding opportunities to equip you on your journey.

 One such programme is the DBS-NUS Social Venture Challenge Asia — take part and stand a chance to grow your innovative, scalable solution with sustainable impact.

-More information at the Social Venture Lab @ NUS is available on our website.
+More information on the Social Venture Lab @ NUS is available at our website.